Indrius/fluent-plugin-splunk-ex/README.md

 This plugin will send your fluentd logs to a splunk server.
 It can send the data in either key/value (k1=v1 k2=v2) or json format for easy splunk parsing.

+Modified the original project to enable Openshift-Logentries integration (new "output_format" setting available: "logentries").
+The "logentries" output produces a human-readable string containing a label (for Logentries log matching), hostname, log level and log message.

 ## Installation